 CH 14051 GENERAL CHEMISTRY II LAB - Lab extends the concepts of and must be completed with General Chemistry II.
 The laboratory emphasizes qualitative analysis.
+ACTS equivalent course is CHEM1424.

 CH 14063 INTRODUCTION TO ORGANIC AND BIOCHEMISTRY - This course is designed to present topics and concepts from organic and biochemistry required by students pursuing degrees in the allied health sciences and related fields.
 This course is not intended for chemistry majors.
 Lab (CH 14071) must be taken concurrently and completed as part of the course.
 Prerequisite: CH 14023 General Chemistry I and Lab.